briansimiyuj/doctor-appointment-app/README.md

     c.
 Create about text and mount it on About page
 <!-- Both about image and about text have the same parent div -->
     d.
 Create WhyChooseUs section and mount it on About page

+### Doctors Page

+The Doctors page is a page that lists all the doctors in the database.
+It will have a filter menu, search bar, and a list of doctors.

+  1. Create a Doctors page and mount it on Script component and provide a route for it